-- (1) If a person, other than a Councillor, interjects or is gesticulating offensively during the Council Meeting, the Chair must direct; - (a) the person to stop interjecting or gesticulating offensively; and/or - (b) the removal of the person if they continue to interject or gesticulate offensively.

-- (2) The Chair may cause the removal of any object or material that is deemed by the Chair to be objectionable or disrespectful. - In giving effect to a person's removal under sub-rule (1)(b) or material under sub-rule (2), the Chair may ask the CEO, an Officer or a member of Victoria Police to remove the person, object or material.
+- (1) If a person, other than a Councillor, interjects or is gesticulating offensively during the Council Meeting, the Chair must direct; - (a) the person to stop interjecting or gesticulating offensively advising the person that if they fail to do so they will be removed from the Meeting; and/or - (b) the removal of the person if they continue to interject or gesticulate offensively. - (b) In giving effect to a person's removal under sub-rule (1)(b) the Chair may direct the CEO to ask a member of Victoria Police to remove the person. - (2) The Chair may cause the removal of any object or material that is deemed by the Chair to be objectionable or disrespectful. - (a) In giving effect to a person's removal under sub-rule (1)(b) or material under sub-rule (2), the Chair may ask the CEO, an Officer or a member of Victoria Police to remove the person, object or material.